juanbrug/House-price-prediction-/README.md

 ## Features

-The dataset contains  80 feabures, but the features resulting from the Feature importance model are the following:
+The dataset contains  81 features, but the features resulting from the Feature importance model are the following:

 * **OverallQual**: Overall quality of the house
 * **GrLivArea**: Above grade (ground) living area square feet